Ullyot Public Affairs Lecture & Award

 The Department of History and Sociology of Science at the University of Pennsylvania uses the tools of the humanities and social sciences to study science, technology, medicine, and the environment.
 Through a broad range of scholarly projects, faculty research examines relations between the technical practice of scientists, engineers, medical researchers, and clinicians and the material, social, political, and cultural context in which those practices occur.
 Interdisciplinary study, faculty-student interaction, and individual mentoring characterize both the graduate and undergraduate programs.

-The Department of Chemistry and Biochemistry at the University of the Sciences is the home of the chemistry, biochemistry, and pharmaceutical chemistry majors, and the chemistry, biochemistry, and bioinformatics minors.
+The Department of Chemistry and Biochemistry at Saint Joseph’s University is the home of the chemistry, biochemistry, and pharmaceutical chemistry majors, and the chemistry, biochemistry, and bioinformatics minors.
 With expertise distributed over all five of chemistry’s primary areas, the faculty engage in diverse, award-winning teaching and research activities that prepare students for such future opportunities as employment in industry, science teaching, and postgraduate training in graduate schools, medical school, and law school.

 The American Chemical Society (ACS) is a nonprofit organization chartered by the U.S. Congress.
 With more than 150,000 members, ACS is the world’s largest scientific society and a global leader in providing access to chemistry-related research through its multiple databases, peer-reviewed journals, and scientific conferences.
 Its main offices are in Washington, D.C., and Columbus, Ohio.
 The Philadelphia Section and Delaware Section are cosponsors of the Ullyot Public Affairs Lecture.